-Candi Miller writer, storyteller, San supporter, dementia carer
+Candi Miller writer, storyteller, San supporter, LIFE LEARNER

 I taught Creative Writing at UK universities for 15 years.

-As I grow older (alas, not wiser,) I try to reflect on conversations I have - with others, with texts, mostly with myself, about living and dying.
-My mother, my first among women, was my first teacher, including about death.
+As I grow older (alas, not wiser,) I try to reflect on conversations I have - with others, with texts, mostly with myself, about living, loving, learning and dying.
+My mother, my first among women, was my primary teacher, including about death.
 I tried to support her through her dementia.
 I began “Conversations with my Mother” by thinking I could save her, but in the end, all I can do is honour her. *

 *Acknowledgement to William Nicholson, screenwriter/director of Hope Gap (2020).